finbarr/airbrite-api/README.md

 * The base endpoint URL is: `https://api.airbrite.io`
 * Your access tokens can be found in "My Account"
+* SSL only: we require that all requests are done over SSL
 * To process payments, you must connect to Stripe, which can be done in "My Account"
 * There are two environments: live and test
 * Currency amounts and costs are in cents